abhishek-joflee/wodworx_core/README.md

 A supporting core library for all the wodworx applications.

+## NOTICE

+This package is designed specifically for use with Wodworx.
+It is not intended to be used, modified, or distributed by any other person or entity.

 ## Features

 - Currently `CustomForm` is the only feature added to this package.